 Tried to support with care and reminders, but without visibility, their support turned into quiet worry.

-This app was built to close the loop, transforming daily effort into connected, meaningful care.
+This app was built to close this loop, transforming daily effort into connected, meaningful care.

 We first approached it as an app, when what we needed was a system.